-Fresh green juices and delicious salads can be hard to resist, we know, but for anyone struggling with IBS or bloating in general that’s a big no no. All those raw greens can be quite tough to digest and leave the belly really struggling - feeling bloated, swollen and aching.
+Fresh green juices and delicious salads can be hard to resist, we know, but for anyone struggling with IBS symptoms or bloating in general that’s a big no no. All those raw greens can be quite tough to digest and leave the belly really struggling - feeling bloated, swollen and aching.

-The 5 week detox program Sophia’s doing is quite hard core.
-It’s based on Ayurvedic beliefs and methods which adds an holistic approach to it, meaning that she will not only adjust her diet but also her everyday routines, mobile phone use, sleeping habits, workout routine etc. However, what and how to eat is a big part of it and overlooking our diet is such a great way to boost our body inside and out.
+The 5 week detox cleansing program Sophia’s doing is quite hard core.
+It’s based on Ayurvedic beliefs and methods which adds an holistic approach to it, meaning that she will not only adjust her diet but also her everyday routines, mobile phone use, sleeping habits, workout routine etc. However, what and how to eat is a big part of the cleanse and overlooking our diet is such a great way to boost our body inside and out.

 If you’re into the whole idea of doing a detox to cleanse and rebalance your body but not fully committed to do a 5 week hard core Ayurvedic program (we totally get that), here’s Sophia’s top 3 takeaways from the course that will definitely help you feel healthier in both your body and mind.